loopandlearn/news/docs/edition/2025-08-26.md

 ## Skin Reactions to Diabetes Devices in People of Color

 Researchers at Stanford are tackling the issue of reactions to adhesives on CGM and insulin delivery devices.
-If you are an adult who wears one or both of these devices, please participate in the study.
+If you are an adult who wears one or both of these devices, please participate in the study, follow this [link](https://stanforduniversity.qualtrics.com/jfe/form/SV_dpB591gqLnreOeW).
 Even if you are not a person of color, you can complete the survey for the study’s comparison purposes.
 It’s quick and easy to participate.

 - - -